solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 ## Quickstart example

-The example above is based on the Solana Games Preset, which generates you a scaffold that includes a Javascript and Unity client for this game, including the configuration for interacting with the Solana Anchor program.
+The example above is based on the Solana Games Preset, which generates you a scaffold that includes a JavaScript and Unity client for this game, including the configuration for interacting with the Solana Anchor program.

 You can run it yourself with the following command: